The St Spyridon College Code of Conduct.

-- Students whilst on camps and excursions are to follow teachers’ instructions and adhere to rules and guidelines for camps as explained by teachers prior to excursions and camps.
+- Students whilst on camps and excursions are to follow teachers’ instructions and adhere to rules and guidelines as explained by teachers.

-Pride in personal appearance and regard for the good name of the College should lead to care by parents and students that the uniform is clean, pressed and tidy.
+- Pride in personal appearance and regard for the good name of the College should lead to care by parents and students that the uniform is clean, pressed and tidy, and clean polished shoes.
 The full and proper uniform is to be worn at all times, i.e:

 - When students are travelling to and from College.

 - At College functions except when otherwise stated.

 - At ISA games and other Sports events.

 - After sports training, Senior students are permitted to wear the official College tracksuit in place of the uniform to go home.

 ii.
 Lengths of girls uniform should be to the knee or below.